 Note: If you're using a VPN, you might occasionally have to try another server or disable it temporarily for the update to come through correctly.
 It can otherwise get stuck at "waiting for a network connection" if you don't, so keep that in mind for future updates.

 Since you're looking to keep your root access after an OTA update, you might already have Magisk downloaded and ready to go right now.
 If not, download the latest Magisk ZIP installer file from the link below, then save it to the "Download" folder on your phone for easy access.
 You'll always want the newest version of Magisk installed to ensure system compatibility with future Android updates.

 Now, reboot to TWRP.
 The fastest way to get into recovery on any OnePlus phone is to enable the Advanced reboot setting in Developer options.
 Once done, all you have to do is long-press the power button, then tap the "Recovery" option from there.

 At this point, your device should be sitting at the TWRP main menu.
 From here, tap "Install," then you have to locate the OTA file you downloaded earlier.
 The Oxygen Updater app puts it in a particular place by default, which is outside of all your other folders by itself.
 This is called the root of your storage, and it makes it pretty simple to locate.

-Tap the OTA file once to put it in the install queue, make sure the "Inject TWRP after install" option is selected, then initiate the "Swipe to confirm Flash" slider to begin installing the system update.
+Tap the OTA file once to put it in the install queue, then initiate the "Swipe to confirm Flash" slider to begin installing the system update.
 Since the full system image is around 2+ GB in size, this could take a bit to finish installing.
-It might seem frozen at the end of step one, but it'll eventually move onto the next step.
+It might seem frozen at the end of step one, but it'll eventually progress past that point.